-Obaseki signs Edo’s N150bn 2018 budget into law
+Obaseki signs Edo’s N150bn 2018 Budget into Law

-Edo State governor, Godwin Obaseki, has signed the state’s 2018 appropriation bill as passed by the State’s House of Assembly, into law.
+The Governor of Edo State, Mr Godwin Obaseki, has signed the state’s 2018 appropriation bill as passed by the Edo State House of Assembly, into law.

 The 2018 budget estimate which was pegged at N146 billion by the executive, was increased to N150 billion by the House of Assembly to allow for more infrastructural and agricultural projects.